vladdez/rainfall/level1/walkthrough.md

-- attack: buffer overflow
+- attack: buffer overflow with direct shell call
 - binary behavior: get argument and do nothing
 - targeted functions: run and main
 - vulnerability in main: gets() function (receives user input) has no buffer limit
 - vulnerability in run: system() runs /bin/sh

 Method:
-- find the overflow size
-- find eip offest size
 - find return function address
+- find the offset padding size
+- overflow the binary
-- overwite eip by the return address
+- overwrite eip with the return function address
-- cat passwd when get console with root privedges
+- cat passwd when you will access console with root privedges

 Info:
 - 0x08048444 - address of run function